 The throat is more than just a passage between our mouth and stomach; it is an intricate structure comprised of blood vessels, tissues, glands, and nerves.
-It also houses some of our organs.
 Your throat also houses some of our organs, some of which may get infected if you don’t keep it healthy.
 This is why it’s important to take care of our throats.
-Aside from taking medicine for cough and cold to prevent further complications, here are a few things you can do to keep your throat healthy:
+Aside from taking medicine for cough and cold to prevent further complications, here are a few things to note on how you can keep your throat healthy:

 We’re not just talking about the cold weather outdoors here.
 You can also be exposed to the cold while you’re inside!
 Airconditioning units on full blast can put a toll on your throat, especially if you’re not used to it or if it’s running all day long.
 Wear clothing that will protect your neck from the cold such as scarves or turtlenecks.
 Also, try to avoid areas prone to extreme changes in temperature as these places can dry out your throat.

 Just because you’re family doesn’t mean you have to share everything— especially utensils!
 As much as possible, do not share your utensils, glasses, or cups with other people especially if a friend or a family member of yours is sick.
-Sharing your cutlery or glass with a sick person might infect you as well.
+Sharing your cutlery or glass with a sick person is one of the leading causes of throat infections.

-We use toothbrush every day to clean our mouths from bacteria, however, our toothbrush is susceptible to bacteria as well.
+We use toothbrush every day to clean our mouths from bacteria, however, toothbrushes are susceptible to bacteria as well.
 Before you brush your teeth in the morning, mix hot water with a teaspoon of salt then soak your toothbrush in it.
 It will dehydrate and prevent bacteria.
 If you can, do not store your toothbrush in the bathroom, as bacteria from the toilet can latch onto it.
 If you have to, make sure you invest in a toothbrush holder or a toothbrush case to keep it clean.

 Keep your throat healthy from bacteria by gargling a saline solution every night.
 Just mix salt with warm water and gargle it before going to bed at night.
 Same with your toothbrush, the salt will prevent bacteria from growing by disinfecting your throat and mouth.